emiliobongiorno/backend-nestjs-challenge/README.md

 - Error handling could be improved (I.E handle already existing user error)
 - A Seed migration would be useful to have an already working app with data
 - The ORM is being used with Synchronize instead of migrations.
 Migrations would be the best option
-- Deployment could be done
+- Coveralls token should not be included in git

 ## Techs